Fox-of-the-Kin/VRCSite-Purple-CSS/README.md

-Its not done yet so expect alot of updates lol
+Its not done yet so expect alot of updates lol, if you wish to contribute go wild